linzhiqiu/cross_modal_adaptation/README.md

 python audio_features.py
 ```

-# Audio classification with AudioCLIP features
+## Training on ImageNet-ESC
-To reproduce the experiments in paper with 1/2/4 shot classification on both image and audios, please run:
+To reproduce all the experiments in paper with 1/2/4 shot classification on both image and audios, please run:
 ```
 python audio.py
 ```